oscarvargash/cirm_22/day_2/README.md

-# Tutorial 1: Getting Started with R
+# Day 2, morning, Getting Started with R

 Based on a document created by: Jason Pienaar and Tom Miller Edited by: CCG 2021